DIY Installation Instructions

 Go to claude.ai and sign up or sign in to your Anthropic account.

-Upgrade to the Pro plan ($20/month).
+Upgrade to the Pro plan (from $20/month).
 This is billed directly by Anthropic and is separate from any Luca hosting costs.

 Step 3.2 Download and install the Claude desktop app